mathewbwilliamson/mass-texting-backend/README.md

 NOTES:
 - To configure local response ability server: ngrok http 4444 then copy the url into the Twilio console for messaging.
+- Heroku account is via matt@mathnasiumofnewtampa.com and so is Twilio account

 # Thinkful Backend Template